Improving specialist Sexual Assault Services

 The NSW Government is investing $29.1 million over five years from 2018-19 to improve access to specialist services for victim/survivors of sexual assault, as part of the NSW Government’s response to the Royal Commission into Institutional Responses to Child Sexual Abuse.

 NSW Health is piloting a new integrated, specialist treatment service for adult victim-survivors with complex needs.
 This pilot aims to improve care through specialist sexual assault trauma counselling and integrated case management with mental health and drug and alcohol services.

 NSW Health is also improving access to sexual assault services by building workforce capacity and community development activities.
-This will focus on groups which may be disproportionately impacted by sexual abuse and who may require tailored responses.
+This will focus on groups which may be disproportionately impacted by sexual abuse and who may require tailored responses, including Aboriginal people and people with disability.

 What have we achieved so far?